 Democracy Dash is a NT Youth Week (NTYW) event that is designed to teach students about democracy, the important work of democratic institutions and the responsibilities of citizens who live in a democracy.
 Students 'dash' around the CBD in an 'amazing race' style event, visiting several organisations; completing an activity at each location.
 The event is conducted each year during term one for Years 9-12.

-Some of the organisations that participated in the inaugural event in 2017 were:
+Some of the organisations that participated in the event in 2018 were:

 - the NT Electoral Commission (NTEC)

 - NT Local Court

 - Parliament House